mocklis/mocklis.docs/source/introduction/index.rst

         Assert.IsNotNull(pingService);
     }

-The next step up from 'Dummy', if we actually need to remember what event handlers were actually added to the event is the `Stored` step, which will keep track of attached event handlers, and there are a number of other steps with other types of attachable behaviours.
+The next step up from 'Dummy', if we need to remember what event handlers were actually added to the event is the `Stored` step, which will keep track of attached event handlers, and there are a number of other steps with other types of attachable behaviours.

 This chapter is just an introduction; see the reference for a complete list of steps and other constructs used to tune how `Mocklis Classes` work.